ajvanderhorst/PhysicsCapstoneGW/CapstoneClasses.md

 * Discussion of timeline for undergraduate research project.

 **[Class 18](Slides/Class18.pptx)**
+* Guest lecture about negotation and communication, based on the American Physical Society's Negotiation & Communication Training for Women.
 * Homework assignment: write a cover letter and CV/resume for a specific opportunity.

 **[Class 19](Slides/Class19.pptx)**